 Call for Submissions

-The winner will receive a monetary award in the amount of 500 Euro as well as travel grant (if needed) to attend the 8th ESEH Conference, 30 June to 3 July 2015, in Versailles, France.
-Applicants are asked to submit their published article (or book chapter that is to be read as a stand-alone work) by email as a PDF file to ebenson [at] sas.upenn.edu.
+The winner will receive a monetary award in the amount of 500 Euro as well as travel grant (if needed) to attend the 9th ESEH Conference from 28 June to 2 July 2017 in Zagreb, Croatia.
+Applicants are asked to submit their published article (or book chapter that is to be read as a stand-alone work) by email as a PDF file to firstname.lastname@example.org.
 If the language of publication is not English, applicants should include a one-page English summary.

-Submissions must be received by January 15, 2015.
-The winner will be notified in early May 2015.
+Submissions must be received by 15 January 2017.
+The winner will be notified by the end of April 2017.